mohammedmzayek/AM-Store/README.md

 You don't have to ever use eject.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.
 ## `npm run build` fails to minify
 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify
+# Contributing
+Contributions are welcome!
+If you have any suggestions or improvements, please create a pull request or send me an Email on mohammedmzayek9@gmail.com